Luc Longley: Awards

-In 2001, he was inducted into the Australian Institute of Sport 'Best of the Best'.
-Longley was part-owner of the Perth Wildcats basketball club in the Australian National Basketball League for several years and was the #1 ticket holder at the Fremantle Dockers in the Australian Football League between 2006 and 2007.
-In 2006 Longley was inducted into Basketball Australia's Hall of Fame in Melbourne.
+In 2001, Longley was inducted into the Australian Institute of Sport 'Best of the Best'.
+He was a part-owner of the Perth Wildcats basketball club in the Australian National Basketball League for several years and was the #1 ticket holder at the Fremantle Dockers in the Australian Football League between 2006 and 2007.
+In 2006 he was inducted into Basketball Australia's Hall of Fame in Melbourne.

-On 8 October 2009 Longley was inducted into the Sport Australia Hall of Fame at its 25th anniversary dinner in Melbourne, becoming only the fourth basketball player to be inducted along with Andrew Gaze, Michele Timms and Phil Smyth.
+On 8 October 2009 Longley was inducted into the Sport Australia Hall of Fame at its 25th anniversary dinner in Melbourne, becoming only the fourth basketball player to be inducted along with Andrew Gaze, Michele Timms, and Phil Smyth.

+In August 2021, Longley was inducted into the Basketball Western Australia Hall of Fame.

 Coaching career

-From 2013 to 2019, Longley was an assistant coach of the Australian men's national basketball team.
+Longley has spoken of the importance of the Australian Boomers to his growth as a player, citing it as the reason he wanted to return to the national program as an assistant coach; he would later become the assistant coach of the Australian men's national basketball team from 2013 to 2019.

 Personal life

-Longley was married to an American, Kelly Yates, whom he met in New Mexico while he was attending college and they had two daughters.
+Longley was married to an American, Kelly Yates, whom he met while he was attending college in Albuquerque and they have two daughters.
 He married an Australian, Anna Gare, a former musician and current television presenter, in 2008.

-The Longley family are well known in the Fremantle area, to the extent a 25-year-old, then Chicago Bulls player, Longley was present at the Fremantle Football Club's unveiling and launch at the Fremantle Port.
+The Longley family are well known in the Fremantle, Western Australia area, to the extent that a 25-year-old, then Chicago Bulls player, Longley was present at the Fremantle Football Club's unveiling and launch at the Fremantle Port.
 He cited Fremantle at the time as "one of the world's great spots".

 In 1996, Longley bought a house in Riverwoods, Illinois.

-Also in 1996, Longley wrote a book, Running with the Bulls, about the 1995-96 season; Bulls coach Phil Jackson wrote the foreword.
+Also in 1996, he wrote a book, Running with the Bulls, about the 1995–96 season; Bulls coach Phil Jackson wrote the foreword.